silaarts/Comparison-QoC/README.md

 ## Publication

-This article was accepted by PLos One and will be available [here soon](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0292578).
+This article was accepted by PLOS ONE and will be available [here soon](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0292578).

 ### Reference